 Fun online priority poker game lets stakeholders weigh the impact and effort of items in the product backlog.

 Call us biased, but we don’t think airfocus has any cons! ;)

 Jira is one of the most well-known SaaS platforms in product management.
 Developed by Australian software developers Atlassian, Jira is a one-size-fits-all solution for product management in every industry.

-Jira leverages many project management tools to help teams manage stakeholders, budgets, feature requirements, and much more.
-It’s a user-friendly platform that can add value to any product development team.
+Jira leverages many project management tools to help teams manage stakeholders, budgets, and feature requests and requirements, and much more.
+It's a user-friendly platform that can add value to any product development team.